mxhero/onedrive-api/README.md

  - Add all upload calls
  - Implement SyncChanges backend
- - Api for Business implementation
- - Extend configuration out of enviroment and system properties only
+ - Extend configuration out of environment and system properties only
  - Add Code Comments